Louis XV: Death

 On 26 April 1774, the King left for the Petit Trianon with Madame du Barry and several nobles from his entourage, and reported that he felt ill.
 He participated in the hunt the next day, but rode in his carriage instead of on horseback.
 That evening he was still feeling ill, and sent for the Court physician, Le Mariniére.
 At the surgeon's insistence, the King was brought back to the Palace of Versailles for treatment, along with Madame du Barry and the others.
 The King was attended by six physicians, six surgeons, each of whom took his pulse and gave his diagnosis.
 He was bled three times by the surgeons, without effect.
 When some red eruptions appeared on his skin, the doctors first diagnosed petite variole, or smallpox, which caused optimism, since the patient and doctors both believed he had already had the illness.
 The members of the family, particularly the Dauphin and Marie Antoinette, were asked to leave, since they had not already had the illness, and had no immunity.
 Madame du Barry remained with him.
 As the hours passed, the red eruptions of the disease grew worse, and the doctors began to fear for his life.
 On the morning of 1 May, the Archbishop of Paris arrived, but was kept out of the King's room to avoid alarming him.
 The King remained conscious and cheerful.
 However, on 3 May, he studied the eruptions on his hands, summoned the Archbishop, and announced, "I have the petite variole."
 The Archbishop instructed him to prepare for the final rites.
 That night, the King summoned Madame du Barry, informed her of the diagnosis, and said, "We cannot recommence the scandal of Metz.
 If I had known what I know now, you would not have been admitted.
 I owe it to God and to my people.
 Therefore, you have to leave tomorrow."
 On 7 May, he summoned his confessor and was given the final rites.
 The illness continued its course; one visitor on 9 May, the Duc de Croy, said the King's face resembled, with the darkening of the eruptions of the smallpox, "a mask of bronze".
-Louis died at 3:15 in the morning on 10 May 1774.
+Louis died at 3:15 in the morning on 10 May 1774, with his daughters Adélaïde, Victoire, Sophie and Louise at his bedside.